-- In a large bowl or kitchenmaid mixer, cream butter and sugar until light and fluffy.
+- In a large bowl or kitchen aid mixer, cream butter and sugar until light and fluffy.
 Beat in molasses and egg until blended together.
-Combine the flour, baking

-- soda, ginger, cinnamon and salt; add to creamed mixture alternately
+- In a separate bowl combine the flour, baking soda, ginger, cinnamon, and salt; add to creamed mixture alternately with the water.

-- Pour the cake into the 9 inch pan.
-Bake for 35-40 minutes or until toothpick in center comes out clean.
+- Pour the cake into the 9-inch pan.
+Bake for 35-40 minutes or until the toothpick in the center comes out clean.
 Place on a wire rack.

 To make the caramel sauce:

-- In a medium size saucepan, combine brown sugar and cornstarch.
-Add the water and bring to a boil until the sauce starts to thicken about 2 minutes.
+- In a medium-size saucepan, combine brown sugar and cornstarch.
+Add the water and bring to a boil until the sauce starts to thicken for about 2 minutes.
+This is not a thick sauce, so it will be fairly runny.
 Remove from heat and stir in the cubed butter and vanilla until melted and smooth.
 Serve over warm cake with whipped cream.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.